joomengine/jcb-documentation/075-Expand-Custom-Field-Type-Beyond-The-Default.md

 **[00:29:54 → 00:31:01]**
 After installation:

-* Go to your component in Joomla’s backend.
+* Go to your component in Joomla's backend.
 * Create a new item in the view where you placed the custom field.
   If you see your new label and field structure, the compilation succeeded.
   If HTML or options are missing, ensure your PHP code returns a proper HTML output or options array.